HermannJoel/R/Direct-Marketing-Churn/Direct-Marketing.md

 * Goal:

-  The goil is to predict if a given client will subscribe to a term deposit.
+  The goal is to predict if a given client will subscribe to a term deposit.

 * Data:

-  This data is related wit direct marketing campaigns of a portuguese bank institution.
+  This data is linked with direct marketing campaign of a portuguese bank institution.

 ---